AKHILLLLL47/AKHILLLLL47/README.md

 - 👋 Hi, I’m @AKHILLLLL47
 - 👀 I’m interested in frontend developer
-- 🌱 I’m currently learning B.C.A.
+- 🌱 I’m currently doing B.C.A.
 - 📫 How to reach me ...

 <!---